Foreign Policy Research Institute A Nation Must Think Before it Acts The Future of the Wagner Group in Africa

 About the Event

-The Russian PMC, Wagner Group, has been operating in Africa, primarily in the Sahel, since 2017, providing its clients with security services and direct military support as well as pushing Kremlin propaganda lines.
-Wagner is involved in mining and other extractive economic activities and has been implicated in human rights violations.
-The death of Wagner's CEO, Yevgeny Prigozhin, in a plane crash near Moscow, leaves the status of
+The Russian private military contractor, Wagner Group, has been operating in Africa, primarily in the Sahel, since 2017.
+It provides its clients with security services and direct military support, as well as pushing Kremlin propaganda.
+Wagner participates in mining and other extractive economic activities and has been implicated in human rights violations.
+The death of Wagner's CEO, Yevgeny Prigozhin, in a plane crash near Moscow leaves the status of the mercenary group in doubt.

-the mercenary group in doubt.
-Clarissa Rodio, an expert on private military companies, joins Africa Program chair Charles Ray to discuss Wagner's future in Africa, in particular the possibility of its presence in Niger following the military takeover in that country, and the implications of countries like Mali and Niger, state parties to the 1977 OAU Convention for the Elimination of Mercenarism in Africa, making use of Wagner in their
+Clarissa Rodio, an expert on private military companies, joins Africa Program Chair Charles Ray to discuss Wagner's future in Africa.
+They will explore the possibility of its presence in Niger following the recent military takeover in that country, and the implications for other countries in the region that make use of Wagner.

 FPRI is happy to provide this event free of charge thanks to the generous support of our members, partners, and event attendees.
 If you are not currently a member, the suggested donation is $25.